JeffersonLab/ced2graph/README.md

 ```
 2021 # Year
+/-- config.yaml  # Copy of the config file used to generate data set
 |-- 01 # Day
 |   |-- 03 # Hour  - Note Missing 01 and 03 hours were excluded by filter (IBC0R08CRCUR1 > 0)
 |   |   |-- 02